sigsep/open-unmix-paper-joss/paper.md

 The most critical aspects of the choices can be summarized by stating that the system heavily relies on __expert-knowledge__: while end-to-end systems that directly produce estimates in the waveform (time) domain are a promising research direction, they currently do not lead to a state-of-the-art performance in music separation.
 On the contrary, systems operating in the time-frequency (TF) domain are still observed to significantly outperform more "modern" solutions that would bypass the expert knowledge required by TF processing.

-From the perspective of _Open unmix_, signal processing fundamentals are encapsulated in _pre_ and _post-processing_ operations. _Preprocessing_: the computation of Short-Term Fourier Transforms (STFT). _Postprocessing_: the spectrogram of the estimates is obtained by multiplying element-wise the input spectrogram through a _mask_ whose values lie between 0 and 1.
-This comes from the knowledge that energies of the sources roughly __add up__ to the energy of the mixture.
-Then, multichannel Wiener filters exploit the spectrogram estimates to produce the actual separated waveforms.
-STFT forward and inverse transformations are used as implemented in standard libraries.
-Wiener filtering is used as implemented in the [`sigsep.norbert`](https://github.com/sigsep/norbert) repository.

 ### Framework specific vs. framework agnostic

 _Open-unmix_ is developed in parallel for multiple frameworks to cover the largest number of users.
 Currently, we support PyTorch, NNabla, and Tensorflow which together can be considered a sufficient coverage for our purpose.
 The _PyTorch_ version will serve as the reference version due to its simplicity and modularity.
 Likewise, the NNabla is close to the PyTorch code.
-The tensorflow version will be released later when Tensorflow 2.0 is stable and will be more production-oriented (inference).
+The Tensorflow version will be released later when Tensorflow 2.0 is stable and will be more production-oriented (inference).

 ### Hackable, Fast and Simple

 Keeping in mind that the learning curve can be quite steep in audio processing, we did our best for _Open-unmix_ to be:

-- __simple to extend__: the pre/post-processing, data-loading, training and models parts of the code are isolated and easy to replace/update.
-In particular, an extra-effort was done on making it easy to replace the core deep model that is currently a baseline BLSTM.
+- __simple to extend__: the pre/post-processing, data-loading, training and models part of the code is isolated and easy to replace/update.
+In particular, an extra-effort was done on making it easy to replace the  model.
-- __not a package__: keeping it easy to use and change the code made us design the software to be composed of largely independent and self-containing parts.
+- __not a package__: keeping it easy to use to change the code made us design the software to be composed of largely independent and self-containing parts.
 - __hackable (MNIST like)__: due to our objective of making it easier for machine-learning experts to try out music separation, we did our best to stick to the philosophy of baseline implementations for this community.
 In particular, _Open-unmix_ mimics the famous MNIST example including the ability to instantly start training on data that is automatically downloaded.

 ### Reproducible